sporto/sporto.github.com/source/_posts/2013-02-22-a-plain-english-guide-to-javascript-prototypes.markdown

 __Constructor functions__ are the most used way in JavaScript to construct prototype chains.
 The popularity of __constructor functions__ comes from the fact that this was the only original way for constructing types.
 It is also an important consideration the fact that many engines are highly optimized for constructor functions.

-Unfortunatelly they can get confusing, they are in my opinion one of the main reasons why new comers find JavaScript puzzling, but they are a big part of the language and we need to understand them well.
+Unfortunately they can get confusing, they are in my opinion one of the main reasons why new comers find JavaScript puzzling, but they are a big part of the language and we need to understand them well.

 ### Functions as constructors